-- There are noticeable grooves in the surface of printed models. - Visual inspection of the head reveals that its surface is damaged peeling or bubbles in the nozzle area. - The pattern test or the weight test reveals that more than four consecutive nozzles-or a total of more than 12 nozzles-are not functioning. - The print-head calibration utility indicates that a head cannot be calibrated for acceptable printing-see "Calibrating (Optimizing) Print Heads" on page 39. - The printer interface displays a warning or malfunction message relating to a print head- - ☐ Head Heater temperature timeout - ☐ Head Heater thermistor open - ☐ Head Heater thermistor short
+- There are noticeable grooves in the surface of printed models. - Visual inspection of the head reveals that its surface is damaged-peeling or bubbles in the nozzle area. - The pattern test or the weight test reveals that more than four consecutive nozzles-or a total of more than 12 nozzles-are not functioning. - The Head Calibration Utility indicates that a head cannot be calibrated for acceptable printing (see "Calibrating Print Heads" on the previous page). - The printer interface displays a warning or malfunction message relating to a print head- - Head Heater temperature timeout - Head Heater thermistor open - Head Heater thermistor short

-Replace print heads only after attempting all other means for improving print quality (see "Improving Print Quality" on page 6-28) and after consulting with an authorized customer-support engineer.
+Replace print heads only after attempting all other means for improving print quality (see "Improving Print Quality" on page 6-31) and after consulting with an authorized service engineer.